Lukas-Calvin/Response_Letter/README.md

 # Response_Letter
-records the development of my own response letter.
+This repository documents the development and updates of my response letter to the reviewers.